-The Proposed 28km Cycle Route will start at the Orongorongo River car park at the end of Coast Road in Wainuiomata and go through the Wainuiomata township, over the Te Hikoi Arawera / Wainuiomata Hill Shared Pathway and connect to the Hutt River Trail.
+Opening soon, a new 28km Cycle Route will start at the Orongorongo River car park at the end of Coast Road in Wainuiomata and go through the Wainuiomata township, over the Te Hikoi Arawera / Wainuiomata Hill Shared Pathway and connect to the Hutt River Trail.
+It's name comes from the conenction it makes to the two ends of the Remutaka Cycle Trail.

-We’re now working on how we can best bring this to life.
+We’re now working with the community to bring this to life.

 The attraction of a Heartland Ride